Martin Dibble: Departure and returns

+Thomson was also unhappy with the show itself because of changes that production made.
+He believed that it became too different from the "really Aussie show" he had joined.
+Thomspn explained that "in the early days I think it represented Australia better.
+It's gone on a different track now."
+He further lambasted his experience to Nicky Brown from Frome Journal, adding: "I just had to get out", "it's awful" and "I hate it".
+Martin made departed the show in an episode broadcast in April 1990.
+Thomson moved to United Kingdom following his departure.
+Home and Away was broadcast on British television one year behind Australian viewings.
+Thomson used the opportunity to watch his performances back, which he described as "bad".

+However, Thomson played the character in the 1991 theatre production, Home and Away: The Musical.
+The musical theatre show was a £1.6 million stage production which featured Thomson and four other cast members reprising their roles.
+It toured UK theatre venues during 1991.
+Thomson and Vroom returned to filming in 2000 when Martin and Lance arrive to attend Sally Fletcher's (Kate Ritchie) wedding.
+Thomson returned again in 2002, alongside various past cast members.
+Their returns coincided with a storyline to celebrate Summer Bay's fictional "150 year anniversary".
+When he returns, Martin pretends he has become a millionaire.

 Storylines

 Martin and Lance watch new arrivals in town Carly Morris (Sharyn Hodgson), Lynn Davenport (Helena Bozich) and Sally; he is instantly taken with Carly.
 Soon afterwards, he clashes with Bobby Simpson (Nicolle Dickson) when he and Lance reveal they had known all along who was responsible for the fire she had nearly been blamed for.
 As a result, he ends up getting into a fight with Steven.
 Martin saves Carly from drowning but uses up the goodwill when he stops the object of her desires Matt Wilson (Greg Benson) from visiting her.
 When Martin has another clash with Bobby, during which her school dress is ripped, the girls decide to get their own back on Lance and Martin by letting the handbrake off their van.
 The van rolls into the car being driven by school Principal Walter Bertram (Owen Weingott), leaving him hospitalised with minor injuries.
 Since it is their work van, they end up being fired.
 Martin and Lance blame the school's deputy principal, Donald Fisher (Norman Coburn), whose brother is their employer, so they get their revenge by putting jellyfish in his car.
 They then find Donald had got them their jobs back and rush to put it right, only to be caught and sentenced to clean the car out.